 This role of physical activity in the prevention and treatment of obesity will be reviewed here.
 Basal metabolic activities, thermogenesis, and other interventions in the management of obesity are reviewed separately.
-(See "Pathogenesis of obesity" and "Obesity in adults: Overview of management" and "Obesity in adults: Behavioral therapy" and "Obesity in adults: Dietary therapy".)
+(See "Genetic contribution and pathophysiology of obesity" and "Obesity in adults: Overview of management" and "Obesity in adults: Behavioral therapy" and "Obesity in adults: Dietary therapy".)

 Obesity in children and adolescents is reviewed separately.
 (See "Definition; epidemiology; and etiology of obesity in children and adolescents" and "Management of childhood obesity in the primary care setting".)